momentohq/client-sdk-javascript/examples/web/vite-chat-app/README.md

 ## About

 This example project is a browser-based chat application that allows pub/sub communication between your users via [Momento Topics](https://docs.momentohq.com/introduction/momento-topics).
-Each browser will need a Momento auth token in order to communicate with the Momento Topics server, and Momento's [Token Vending Machine application](https://github.com/momentohq/client-sdk-javascript/tree/main/examples/nodejs/token-vending-machine) can provide those tokens, which can be scoped to provide permissions to only the necessary caches and topics.
+Each browser will need a Momento API key in order to communicate with the Momento Topics server, and Momento's [Token Vending Machine application](https://github.com/momentohq/client-sdk-javascript/tree/main/examples/nodejs/token-vending-machine) can provide those tokens, which can be scoped to provide permissions to only the necessary caches and topics.

 ## Prerequisites